 This trust deficit encourages people to rely on recommendations from other consumers more than anything else.
 Vendasta found that word of mouth is still the most popular method of recommendation, with over 80% of people trusting reviews as much as personal recommendation, and 92% of consumers reading online reviews.
 All this shows that customer feedback is one of the most impactful ways to build any business’s online reputation.

 Businesses need to make sure they have a business reputation management strategy in order to take advantage of the fact that consumers have shifted their decision-making process.
-Trust, reputation, reviews, and recommendations are all priorities that can result from the right reputation management.
-In this article, we’ll show you why business reputation management has become essential in 2017, and how managing your reputation properly can have a positive impact on your business in the long-run.
+Trust, reputation, reviews, and recommendations are all priorities that can result from the right reputation management strategy.
+In this article, we’ll show you why business reputation management has become essential in 2020, and how managing your reputation properly can have a positive impact on your business in the long-run.

 Having a professional, talented and loyal staff is key to any business’s success.